This post may contain affiliate links which won’t change your price but will share some commission.

 Homemade Hamburger Helper Cheeseburger Pasta Skillet

 Did anyone else trade nights to make dinner for roommates?
 I loved taking turns cooking for my roommates or enjoying what they cooked when it was their turn.
-It made life easier and it was fun to taste the staple recipes they grew up with.
+It made life easier and it was fun to taste the staple recipes they grew up with like the boxed hamburger helper that my roommate Sarah introduced me to.

 I know hamburger helper is probably less than impressive to anyone who grew up with it, but for me, I was embarrassingly delighted by the meaty, cheesy, carb-fest of pasta noodles in a savory, cheesy sauce with browned ground beef in it.
 It just tasted so good and comforting!